How to come up with content ideas for your blog

 Take care of yourself

-The first step to take is to eat well, exercise and sleep well.
-I don’t always nail all of these, no one’s perfect but if you run yourself down you won’t have the mental ability to be creative.
+The first step to take is to eat well, exercise, and sleep well.
+I don’t always nail all of these; no one’s perfect, but if you run yourself down, you won’t have the mental ability to be creative.
 If you hate the gym like me, then do something else you love doing.
-For me it’s dance and skipping.
+For me, it’s dance and skipping.
 I skipped every morning before I injured my knee last December.
 Now I’m waiting on it to heal properly before starting again.
-I’m planning on doing Zumba and Hip hop abs because for me a gym is filled with torture devices.
+I’m planning on doing Zumba and hip-hop abs because, for me, a gym is filled with torture devices.
 Taking care of yourself means doing things you would want to do.

 Exercise